-- Must result in a measurable and verifiable electric demand reduction in demand on the utility system throughout the utility system's peak periods.
-The Summer peak period defined as the hours from one p.m. to seven p.m., during the months of June, July, August, and September, excluding weekends and Federal holidays.
-The Winter peak period defined as the hours of six a.m. to ten a.m. and six p.m. to ten p.m., during the months of December, January, and February, excluding weekends and Federal holidays. - Must produce electric demand savings through an increase in energy efficiency. - Full incentives are based on measures that have a useful life of at least 10 years.
+- Must result in a measurable and verifiable electric demand reduction in demand on the utility system throughout the utility system's peak periods defined as: - Summer Peak the hours from one p.m. to seven p.m., during the months of June, July, August, and September, excluding weekends and Federal holidays. - Winter Peak the hours of six a.m. to ten a.m. and six p.m. to ten p.m., during the months of December, January, and February, excluding weekends and Federal holidays. - Must produce electric demand savings through an increase in energy efficiency. - Full incentives are based on measures that have a useful life of at least 10 years.
 Equipment with shorter measure lives may receive a pro-rated incentive amount but require documentation of their useful life. - New equipment must exceed minimum equipment efficiency standards (see discussion on "Efficiency Standards," below).